awartani321/employee-tracker/README.md

 * Clone the repo into your terminal.
 * Open terminal in root directory of the repo.
-* Run NPM install to install dependencies.
+* Run npm install to install dependencies.

 ### HOW TO USE